Atharva9281/Atharva9281/README.md

-Memory updated
-Here's a concise GitHub bio for you:

 👋 Hi, I'm Atharva Kamble!
 🎓 Currently pursuing my Master's in Information Technology at Worcester Polytechnic Institute.
 🌍 I hold a Bachelor's in Computer Engineering from India.